Posted on June 19, 2020

 For Ex Parte: There are no personal appearances at the courthouse.
-For emergency or immediate matters only, the hearings will be handled by telephone.
+For emergency or immediate matters only, the hearings will be handled by telephone or video conferencing using Zoom.
 Notification to other party is still required unless waived by the Commissioner.
 Contact Commissioner Services, (253) 798-6890, to arrange the hearing.

 ADDITIONAL CONTACT INFORMATION and WEBSITES: